faner11/react-antd/README.md

 ## fetch Interface & Type Definition

-- [openapi-fetch](https://github.com/openapi-ts/openapi-typescript) Generate interface definitions and type declarations based on OpenAPI/Swagger.
-When generating, run `pnpm run gc-open-api` and modify the OpenAPI URL.
+- [openapi-fetch](https://github.com/openapi-ts/openapi-typescript) Generate API interfaces and type declarations based on OpenAPI/Swagger.
+Please first change the OpenAPI URL of `gc-open-api` in `package.json` to your own, then run `pnpm run gc-open-api` to proceed.

 ## Form